allan-tulane/recitation-01-ggilliom/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+Linear Search: the key is not in the list or in the end of list.
+Binary Search: the key is not in the list or the first/last value.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+Linear Search: the key is the first element in the list.
+Binary Search: the key is in the middle of the list.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.